Getting Ready to Apply? Here’s What You Need to Know

 Here’s a preview of what you can expect to provide on the online application:

-Program of interest.
-If you haven’t already, we encourage you to speak with your enrollment advisor for recommendations on which online degree program best suits you and your goals.
+- Program of interest.
+If you haven’t already, we encourage you to speak with your Enrollment Specialist for recommendations on which online degree program best suits you and your goals.
 (If you change your mind, you can always go back and change your degree program of interest before submitting your application!)

-Take advantage of Walden’s free evaluation service; your enrollment advisor can request your transcripts for you and will even work with you directly to make sure you receive the maximum eligible number of transfer credits.
+- Take advantage of Walden’s free evaluation service; your Enrollment Specialist can request your transcripts for you and will even work with you directly to make sure you receive the maximum eligible number of transfer credits.

 Walden’s application process aims to maximize each applicant’s available opportunities and credits earned.